Flooding (Australian football): History

 When Australian Football took to the parks around the colony of Victoria in 1858, there were no rules regarding player positions.
 Even today the rules only declare that a maximum of four per side is allowed in the centre square at the ball-up (ruck, rover, ruck-rover and centre) and 6 must start within each 50m arc, while during general play, all players are free to position themselves as they see fit.
 In early years this resulted in a pack of players moving with the ball up and down the field trying to get a clearing kick into space that the pack would then run into and repeat the process.
 Such a process is still evident in some junior leagues (the under 8 years old children) and is known as "beehive football".
 It was not until 1898 that player positions became regular thanks to Essendon's now famous positions of players around the field.
-The positioning provided many lopsided contests against teams trying to play pack football, such as beating St Kilda 10.11 (71) to 1.9 (15) on July 23 and Melbourne 11.9 (75) to 2.8 (20) on August 1 in 1898.
+The positioning provided many lopsided contests against teams trying to play pack football, such as beating St Kilda 10.11 (71) to 1.9 (15) on July 23 and Melbourne 11.9 (75) to 2.8 (20) on August 1, 1898.
 Other teams mimicked the idea and the "lines of three" quickly became, and still is, the norm.

 One of the earliest records of flooding comes from an 1860s match between the Geelong Football Club and the Ballarat Football Club in Ballarat.
 Goalless and kicking against the gale, Geelong captain Tom Wills ordered every player into the backline.
 The Ballarat fans yelled abuse.
 Melbourne Football Club later successfully copied the tactic.

 In VFL football times, the 1909 VFL Grand Final in which South Melbourne, mindful of a Carlton side which beat them in round 11 after trailing 0.11 to South's 4.4 at half-time, packed the arc in the Grand Final after half time to thwart Carlton's advance.
 South won the final by two points.

 Over the years many teams have put extra men in the defensive 50 metre zone to stifle attacks, usually to stop great full-forwards or protect a lead.
 It was not uncommon for forwards such as Gordon Coventry, John Coleman, Tony Lockett, Jason Dunstall and Gary Ablett Sr., among others, to be seen fighting off three defenders to take a mark.
 Flooding the defensive zone outright was a rarity due to the level of endurance required from the entire team.
 However it was used defensively on occasion to avoid a rout.